Paris Agreement: United States withdrawal, readmittance, and rewithdrawal

-On 4 August 2017, the Trump administration delivered an official notice to the United Nations that the United States, the second largest emitter of greenhouse gases after China, intended to withdraw from the Paris Agreement as soon as it was eligible to do so.
+On 4 August 2017, the Trump administration delivered an official notice to the United Nations that the United States intended to withdraw from the Paris Agreement as soon as it was eligible to do so.
 The notice of withdrawal could not be submitted until the agreement was in force for three years for the US, on 4 November 2019.
 The U.S. government deposited the notification with the secretary-general of the United Nations and officially withdrew one year later on 4 November 2020.

 President Joe Biden signed an executive order on his first day in office, 20 January 2021, to re-admit the United States into the Paris Agreement.
 Following the 30-day period set by Article 21.3, the U.S. was readmitted to the agreement.
 United States climate envoy John Kerry took part in virtual events, saying that the US would "earn its way back" into legitimacy in the Paris process.
 United Nations secretary-general António Guterres welcomed the return of the United States as restoring the "missing link that weakened the whole".

 On 20 January 2025, President Donald Trump signed an executive order again withdrawing the U.S. from the agreement.
+The withdrawal went into effect on 27 January 2026.